`cotal` CLI reference

 off | Line stream instead of the TUI |

 A live protocol view for a space: a lazygit-style TUI, or a plain line stream on --plain.
-See
+On a

 |---|---|---|